lvivski/gloss/README.md

 [![](https://drone.io/lvivski/gloss/status.png)](https://drone.io/lvivski/gloss/latest)

 ## Syntax
 Gloss is the dynamic stylesheet language.
 It supports both regular CSS syntax and nested syntax.
-You can create variables and mixing.
+You can also create variables and mixins.

 ### Nesting
 You can use `&` to override the default selectors nesting order